NickG-Math/C4-Homology/README.md

 # C4-Homology
 This project computes the  RO(C<sub>4</sub>) homology of a point as a Green Functor.

 Read the [Wiki](https://github.com/NickG-Math/C4-Homology/wiki) for the full documentation.
-What follows is an **FAQ** that should be enough to verify the results of our paper in your preferred finite range.
+What follows is an **FAQ**; if you want to verify the results of our paper, in your preferred finite range, look no further.

 ## What do I need to run this code?
 All you need is a version of MATLAB.
  I have only tested it with v.
-R2019a but you can try your luck if you have previous versions of MATLAB or freeware like Octave.
+R2019a but you can try your luck if you have previous versions of MATLAB or freeware like Octave that can also run MATLAB code.
- If you are associated with a University you might be able to get a free academic MATLAB license through your institution.
+ If you are associated with a University you can probably get a free academic MATLAB license through your institution.
  At some point the project might be ported to C++ for wider availability and speed, but for now the code is in MATLAB

 ## How do I compute the C4 homology of a point?